sunrise-atelier/.github/profile/README.md

 We welcome contributors of all experience levels.
 Most applicants will be accepted.

 Applications may be declined if an applicant's goals are fundamentally misaligned with the mission of the organization, including attempts to use the project primarily for personal profit or commercial promotion.
+For developers, make sure you are familiar with the stack your desired team(s) or program(s) is using.

 ---

 ## Who we're looking for

-- **Software engineers** -- web, backend, data, anything
+- **Software developers** -- web, frontend, backend, full-stack, data
 - **Designers** -- UI/UX, accessibility, visual design
-- **Bilingual contributors** -- especially Mandarin, Cantonese, Japanese, Korean, Vietnamese, Spanish
+- **Bilingual contributors** -- especially Mandarin, Cantonese, Japanese, Korean, and Vietnamese
 - **Researchers** -- data analytics, community needs assessment, user interviews
 - **Media** -- social media management, technical writing
 - **Operations** -- public relations, logistics, outreach, all in one
-- **High School & University Students** — this project is a real-world portfolio piece with actual community impact No minimum commitment.
-Pick up an issue, open a PR, see if it fits.
+- **High School & University Students** — this project is a real-world portfolio piece with actual community impact

+No minimum time commitment.
+Once you're in, communicate for context and support, pick up an issue, open a PR, and then we'll go from there.

 ---